Electricity sector in Mexico: Renewable energy

 The Renewable Energy Law creates a Fund for the Energy Transition and the Sustainable Use of Energy.
 This fund will assure the financing of projects evaluated and approved by the Technical Committee, chaired by SENER.
 The fund will begin with US$200 million for each year between 2009 and 2011.

 Summary of private participation in the electricity sector

 As required by the Constitution, the electricity sector in Mexico remains federally owned, with the Comisión Federal de Electricidad (CFE) essentially controlling the whole sector.
 Although generation was opened to private participation in 1992, CFE is still the dominant player, with two-thirds of installed capacity.

 Electricity and the environment

 Responsibility for the environment

-The Secretariat of Environment and Natural Resources (SEMARNAT), created in 2000 from the previous Secretariat of Environment, Natural Resources and Fishing (also SEMARNAT) holds the responsibilities for the environment in Mexico.
+The Secretariat of Environment and Natural Resources (SEMARNAT), created in 2000 from the previous Secretariat of Environment, Natural Resources and Fishing (SEMARNAP) holds the responsibilities for the environment in Mexico.

 SEMARNAT was one of the government agencies within the Intersectoral Commission for Climate Change that elaborated Mexico's Climate Change Strategy.